-- The University of California - Governmental agencies, like the Food and Drug Administration (FDA), involved in keeping research safe for people.
+- The University of California - The National Cancer Institute (NCI) and other governmental agencies, like the Food and Drug Administration (FDA), involved in keeping research safe for people. - The Society of Nuclear Medicine and Molecular Imaging

 WHAT ARE THE COSTS OF TAKING PART IN THIS STUDY?